Consumer edition active

 Diagnosis of Trichomoniasis

 In women, the diagnosis can usually be made quickly by examining a sample of the vaginal discharge with a microscope and identifying the organism.
 If results are unclear, the sample is cultured for several days.
+A culture is the process where doctors try to grow a microorganism, such as bacteria, in a laboratory until there are enough to identify.

-Tests for other STIs are usually also done because people with trichomoniasis may also have gonorrhea or a chlamydia.
+Tests for other STIs are usually also done because people with trichomoniasis may also have gonorrhea or chlamydia.

 Treatment of Trichomoniasis